Shailsharma2604/Multiple-Disease-Prediction-System/README.md

 Contributions to this project are welcome.
 If you find any issues or have suggestions for improvement, please open an issue or submit a pull request on the project's GitHub repository.

-## License

-This project is licensed under the [MIT License](LICENSE).
-You are free to modify and use the code for both personal and commercial purposes.